openteamsinc/repos-proposal-publisher/README.md

 # repos-proposal-publisher

-This repository is for creation an action for publishing a proposal to REPOS website.
+This repository is for publishing proposals on REPOS website through GitHub Actions.

+User can create a proposal markdown file in `proposals` folder with the required fields and push the changes to the repository.
+The action will run automatically and if all the required fields are filled correctly, and passed all checks of validation and moderation, the proposal will be `Published` to the REPOS website.
+You can check the proposal on Home page of REPOS website and even on your profile page.

 ## Usage